Staffing shortages cause more US flight delays as government shutdown reaches 7th day

 Air travel complications are likely to expand once a regularly scheduled payday arrives next week and air traffic controllers and TSA officers don’t receive any money, the union leader said.
 If the impasse between Republican and Democratic lawmakers on reopening the government persists, the workers will come under more pressure as their personal bills come due, Daniels said.

-“It’s going to eventually be that when people don’t have money, they have time to start making life choices and life decisions," he said.

-Daniels said it’s not realistic to expect controllers to stay focused only on their difficult jobs of keeping flights safe while they aren't getting paid even if they eventually should be entitled to back pay.

-“That’s not reality and it shouldn’t be put on our backs,” he said.
-“It’s completely unfair that an air traffic controller is the one that holds the burden of ‘see how long you can hang in there in order to allow this political process to play out?’”
+“It’s completely unfair that an air traffic controller is the one that holds the burden of ‘see how long you can hang in there in order to allow this political process to play out,’” he said.

-Johnny Jones, secretary-treasurer of the American Federation of Government Employees chapter that represents TSA workers, said he was hearing questions like “How are we going to handle paying our bills?” and “How are we going to pay our child support?
-How are you going to pay for childcare?
-How are you going to pay your mortgage payments?
-If I have to miss work, am I going to get terminated?”
+Johnny Jones, secretary-treasurer of the American Federation of Government Employees chapter that represents TSA workers, said he was hearing concerns from members about how they will be able to pay bills, including child support and mortgage payments, and if they're at risk for termination if they have to miss work during the shutdown.

 “The employees are struggling.
 They’re assessing what they need to do and they’re assessing how this is all going to work out,” said Jones, who has worked as a screener since the TSA was established.

-Some TSA officers already have called in sick, but Jones said he ddid not think the numbers were big enough to cause significant problems and delays at airports.
+Some TSA officers already have called in sick, but Jones said he did not think the numbers were big enough to cause significant problems and delays at airports.

 Aviation unions and U.S. airlines have called for the shutdown to end as soon as possible.

-Note: This story was first published on Oct.
-7, 2025.
-It was updated on Oct.
-8, 2025 to correct the number of federal employees at Tampa International Airport.
-It is 1,100, not 11,000.